AdaCore/spark2014/lrm/source/names-and-expressions.rst

 array_component_association, in the order of the discrete_choice_list; and within the range of a single discrete_choice, in ascending order.

-.. todo:: RCC: I am a bit nervous about the ordering of the updates.
-   I can see this is necessary for compilation and execution, but what are the semantics for proof?
-How does 'Update translate into Why?
-Target: D2?

 If T is a multidimensional type then the component updating referenced above proceeds as follows.
 For each